-Chicago's new top narco lawman sets sights on 'El Mencho' accused cartel boss
+Chicago's new top narco lawman sets sights on 'El Mencho,' accused cartel boss

 CHICAGO (WLS) --There's a new drug sheriff in town and he's proclaimed a new public enemy No. 1.

-Incoming Drug Enforcement Administration Special Agent in Charge Brian McKnight spoke exclusively with the ABC 7 I-Team, and was the who unofficially branded Chicago's new "most wanted."
+Incoming Drug Enforcement Administration Special Agent in Charge Brian McKnight spoke exclusively with the ABC 7 I-Team, and was the one who branded Chicago's new "most wanted."

 Notorious drug lord Joaquin "El Chapo" Guzman had been Chicago's public enemy No. 1 until the kingpin's capture in Mexico two years ago.